Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 !!!
 Note

-    If no value is provided in the nb_of_workers setting in the configuration, Taipy will set this value to 1.
+    If no value is provided in the _nb_of_workers_ setting in the configuration, Taipy will set this value to 1.

-To execute the _jobs_ in parallel, you can set the number of workers to an integer value greater than 1.
+To execute multiple `Job^` simultaneously, you can set the _nb_of_workers_ to an integer value greater than 1.
+That starts each `Job^` in a dedicated process with _nb_of_workers_ as the limit of concurrent processes that can run simultaneously.

-Taipy will use multiple asynchronous processes, and run each job in a dedicated process.
-The value of the variable `nb_of_workers` represents the maximum number of processes spawned in parallel.
-For example,the following configuration allows Taipy to run at most 8 jobs in parallel:
+For example, the following configuration will allow Taipy to run up to eight `Job^` simultaneously:

 === "Python configuration"

     ```python  linenums="1"
     from taipy import Config

-    Config.configure_job_executions(mode="standalone", nb_workers=8)
+    Config.configure_job_executions(mode="standalone", nb_of_workers=8)
     ```

 === "TOML configuration "